 - infections that weaken the immune system

 Psoriasis runs in families, and can be worse in smokers and people who are overweight.
-People who suffer from it can become depressed over the condition of their skin and how hard it is to treat.
-That can affect their daily function and quality of life.
+People who have it can experience depression, which can affect daily function and quality of life.

-Although a number of treatments and therapies can lessen symptoms, there is no cure for psoriasis.
-Some prescription medicines change the immune system’s response, while others reduce inflammation and slow skin cell growth.
-Moisturizing the skin can reduce discomfort.
-Medicines that you can apply directly to the skin patches include salicylic acid, which removes skin layers, and corticosteroids, to aid healing.
+There is no cure for psoriasis.
+However, there are treatments and therapies that can lessen symptoms.
+Some prescription medicines change the immune system’s response.
+Other treatments reduce inflammation and slow skin cell growth.
+Medicines that you can apply directly to the skin include salicylic acid, which removes skin layers.
+Corticosteroids can aid healing, and moisturizers can reduce discomfort.
 Ultraviolet light therapy and vitamin D are also used by some people to help with symptoms.

 Oatmeal has long been known to soothe irritated skin — not when you eat it, but when you apply it to the skin.
-There are many over-the-counter oatmeal bath mixes, lotions, and soaps, but you don’t need anything but plain ground oats and a bathtub to get the helpful effects!
+There are many over-the-counter oatmeal bath mixes, lotions, and soaps.
+But all you need is plain ground oats and a bathtub to get the helpful effects.

-To make your own colloidal oatmeal: Grind whole oats in a blender or any kind of food processor until the texture is just a little grittier than regular flour.
-To see if you’ve ground it fine enough, mix a tablespoon in hot water.
-It should blend and stay suspended, with very little settling in the bottom.
+To make your own colloidal oatmeal, grind whole oats in a blender or food processor until the texture is a little grittier than regular flour.
+To see if you’ve ground it fine enough, mix a tablespoon in a cup of hot water.
+It should blend and stay suspended, with very little settling on the bottom.

-Oatmeal is very gentle on the skin, and has no known history of skin allergy.
-To reduce the possibility of any irritants, consider using organically grown oats for your bath.
+Oatmeal is gentle on the skin, and is not known to cause skin allergies.
+However, you may consider using organically grown oats for your bath to reduce the possibility of irritants.
 Definitely do not use instant oatmeal.

-If you’re using home ground oatmeal to make your bath, experiment with how much is right for the water volume of your tub (the only downside of using too much is that you’re wasting oats).
+If you’re using home ground oatmeal, experiment with how much is right for the water volume of your tub.
+(The only downside of using too much is that you’re wasting oats.)

-An oatmeal bath should make your psoriasis (or just about any skin discomfort) feel better, but it is kind of slimy.
+An oatmeal bath should make your psoriasis (or most skin discomfort) feel better, but it may feel slimy.
 To counteract that effect, add some sweet-smelling lavender essential oil.

-Lavender has a long traditional use calming skin conditions including psoriasis.
-It also reduces blood pressure and heart rate, which can lower stress, a common psoriasis trigger.
+People have used lavender for a long time to calm skin conditions like psoriasis.
+It also reduces blood pressure and heart rate, which can lower stress — a common psoriasis trigger.
 Add a few drops of lavender essential oil as you run your bath.
-There’s really no right amount, just add a drop or two at a time.
+There’s no right amount, just add a drop or two at a time.
 Don’t apply essential oils directly to your skin.

-Use extra caution getting in and out of the tub, as oatmeal can make the surface slippery.
-Pat your skin gently with a towel when you get out, and avoid harsh rubbing as you dry.
+Use extra caution getting in and out of the tub.
+Oatmeal can make the surface slippery.
+Pat your skin gently with a towel when you get out.
+Avoid harsh rubbing as you dry yourself.

-To do this, make oatmeal on your stovetop just as you would for breakfast, but doubling the amount of water in the directions.
-When the oatmeal has been cooked for the proper length of time, strain the oats off and save the liquid.
-When it cools, apply it to bandages to soak the skin.
+To do this, make oatmeal on your stovetop like you would for breakfast, but double the amount of water in the directions.
+When the oatmeal has cooked for the proper length of time, strain the oats off and save the liquid.
+When the liquid cools, apply it to bandages to soak the skin.